Vansh-Baghel/Html_CSS_Git_notes/css_notes.md

 * CSS explanation :-
   - Here, **align-self** is used in **row class** to align the column upwards in the line of middle box.
   - In img, display & margins are used to align the img in the center.
+  * **_Replacement done after flex concept_** :-
+    - `display:flex` replaced with `display:grid` in the whole container so that the boxes of divs may fit the outer box.
+    - grid-template-column is used to fit 3 divs in one row.
+    * Also, removed width from row_1 which was restricting the divs to increase the width.

 ### Challenge3 of flexbox:- [Challenge3_withoutflex](https://codepen.io/Vansh-Baghel/pen/WNMNJQx)